About the HAWL Farm Homeopathy Course

 The Course in Detail

 The skill of homeopathy is knowing when and how to choose the right remedy and that is what this course has been designed to teach you.
-HAWL does not offer a silver bullet for disease or the problems created by poor husbandry, and the HAWL three day course gives only the basics of the subject.
+HAWL does not offer a silver bullet for disease or the problems created by poor husbandry, and the HAWL three day course covers only the basics of the subject.
 HAWL students learn the responsible use of homeopathy, which includes knowing their own limitations and recognising when to call the vet (preferably a homeopathic one!).
 Our former students (over 500 of them since 2001) generally report it gave them a really good start and several have now gone on to take further study and become fully qualified homeopaths.

-The course is usually run twice a year at Tetbury, and takes place over 3 days spread over 2 months to give the student time to use the knowledge from each day and become familiar with the new information.
+The course is usually run twice a year at Tetbury, and takes place over 3 non-consecutive days spread over 2 months to give the student time to use the knowledge from each day and become familiar with the new information.
 This is a practical subject, and needs practising back on the students’ own farm before new information is relevant.

 We call these ‘the big six’ because they are so often useful in daily farm routine, useful in all sorts of normal farm procedures like lambing, calving, weaning, shearing, de-horning, foot-trimming, tail-ringing etc. But we will not be offering a ‘tail-ringing remedy’ – we will explain how to make decisions about what to give and when.
 The aim is empowerment not dependency.

 Day 3 deals with older animals and chronic conditions, building on the case taking methods learned on Day 2.
 We look at ways of helping the ‘poor doer’, the animal which is not quite right, or those which conventional medicines may not be able to help.
-This helps the farmer who prefers to care rather than cull or to take positive early action when the problem is not well enough established to need the vet.
+This helps the farmer who prefers to care rather than cull, or to take positive early action when the problem is not well enough established to need the vet.

 Further training and support.
 HAWL runs additional teaching days every year for farmers who have taken the basic HAWL course.
 We send out newsletters and encourage HAWL farmers to send us information and news about how they are getting on.
 Former students are always welcome to resit the course at a highly discounted rate.
-We also run Area Support Groups.